-MDE and UMD performed numerous photochemical modeling scenarios to evaluate controls on electrical utilities and other sources of pollution and to demonstrate that regional NO_X and VOC control programs reduce ambient ozone concentrations.
+MDE and University of Maryland performed numerous photochemical modeling scenarios to evaluate controls on electrical utilities and other sources of pollution and to demonstrate that regional NOX and VOC control programs reduce ambient ozone concentrations.
 A complete report on the modeling scenarios is presented in Appendix C and D.